 Black leaders know their communities best.
 A group of 15 Black nonprofit leaders have come together to determine how United Way funding will be directed to support equitable recovery and the long-term viability of King County’s Black community.

-United Way has committed $1.5 million in each of the next two years for the Collective to invest as they see fit and shift power to the Black community.
+United Way has committed $1.5 million in this and each of the past two years for the Collective to invest as they see fit and shift power to the Black Community.